 Federal regulators issued a new “boxed” warning today on the practice of taking certain opioid and benzodiazepines together.

 Officials at the Food and Drug Administration (FDA) said they have become increasingly concerned about the increase in people who take the two types of medications together.

 They noted an FDA review indicated the number of patients being prescribed both an opioid analgesic and a benzodiazepine increased by 41 percent between 2002 and 2014.
-That translates into 2.5 million more opioid analgesic patients receiving an antidepressant drug.

 They added the rate of emergency department visits involving non-medical use of both drug classes increased significantly from 2004 to 2011.
 Overdose deaths from taking prescribed or greater than prescribed doses involving both drug classes nearly tripled during that period.